Back

 Interested in building systems like this?

 At Optiver, our engineers work on low latency pipelines, real-time analytics and scalable infrastructure to support fast and informed decision making.
-We’re hiring data engineers in Chicago, Sydney, and Amsterdam — explore the roles and apply today.
+We’re hiring data engineers in Chicago, Sydney, and London — explore the roles and apply today.

 Technology